Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 SB 519Referred for Interim Study

-Addresses regulation of unmanned aerial systems.
-Referred for interim study as of April 2026, indicating further legislative development needed before final passage.
+Proposed legislation addressing the use of unmanned aerial systems.
+Referred for interim study on April 23, 2026, effectively stalling further action.

 Last action: April 23, 2026